Judicial review of the detention order

 These concerns were shared by the Venice Commission which considered that specialised tribunals such as the Board do not enjoy the same level of independence as that of the ordinary judiciary and reiterated in October 2020 its recommendations in that respect.[7]

-In its 2023 Rule of Law Report, the European Commission repeated the statement made in 2022 regarding Malta’s commitment to review the independence of its specialised tribunals, including the IPAT and the IAB.
+In its 2023 Rule of Law Report, the European Commission repeated statements made in its 2022 report regarding Malta’s commitment in the Recovery and Resilience Plan to review the independence of its specialised tribunals, including the IPAT and the IAB.
 The Report also made reference to input submitted by aditus foundation and the Daphne Caruana Galizia Foundation as well as the ECtHR judgement in S.H.
-The Report flags that decisions of these “tribunals are at times only subject to judicial review on points of law, but not on points of fact.”[9]
+The Report flags that decisions of these ‘tribunals are at times only subject to judicial review on points of law, but not on points of fact.’[8]
+According to Malta’s commitment, this review should have been completed by 2024, with necessary legal amendments introduced by 31 March 2026.

 While the review of detention is usually carried out after the first seven days, NGOs report that hearings with the IAB are extremely short, lasting between 5 and 15 minutes and that the several detainees are often seen at the same time.
 The Board has no written or published procedural rules, particularly on oral or written submissions.
 This means applicants are rarely heard.

 The Board rarely questions detention legality in terms of the Directive’s and Regulations’’ requirements.
 Decisions generally take the form of unsigned hearing transcripts, standardized and rarely motivated by any principle or law.
-Some decisions run contrary to well established jurisprudence, including national case law from the Court of Magistrates and the Constitutional Court. asylum-seeker
+Some decisions run contrary to well established jurisprudence, including national case law from the Court of Magistrates and the Constitutional Court.

 In R.M.
 (Bangladesh) vs. the PIO,[10] the Board noted that the case was initially to be heard before Immigration Appeals Board, Division I, but that a conflict of interest was registered by Division I due to the role of one of its members in the Minors Care Review Board.
 The appellant’s representative questioned whether there was a similar conflict of interest before Division II given that the same Division also decides the Age Assessment Appeals.
 The Board advised the appellant that an objection should be registered if the appellant’s representative felt that Division II had a conflict of interest to hear both cases.
 The appellant declared that he wished to proceed with the hearing as this would delay his detention.
 The Board relied on the fact that the appellant rectified his date of birth during the asylum procedure to deem the detention to be lawful.
 However, the Board decided that until the Age Assessment Appeal is decided, the appellant is to be transferred to the Buffer Zone within the AWAS Open Centre under those conditions that are considered appropriate and necessary by AWAS.